 Full course details can be found here.
 Sample assessment materials can be found here.

-One exam paper, 1 1⁄2 hours in length (40% of final grade in total):
+One exam paper, 1 hour and 20 mins in length (40% of final grade in total):

 Topics that you study for this exam (unit 1) include: